This impressive demo leverages the HTML5 canvas element to mimic the color cycling computer animation technique that was popular back in the 1990’s.

 This experiment demonstrates interesting interactive lighting effects applied to images.

-This interesting HTML5 game is reminiscent of old 3D platform games and shows you how capable modern open source web technologies are in computer graphics animation.
 Beware though that there is background music, so lower your computer speaker’s volume before venturing into the maze!

 The Cloth Simulation